rbolio/BolioDnD/episodes/AquiEmpiezaHen.md

 Smiler the defiler, a green skinned elf we may find.....
 Friend of maggie....
 "Tell him she says hello"     "we are out to help him with revenge against covid and some gang leaders"

 Mad maggie gives us 3 soul coins, magic items...they fuel the war machines.
 [24 horas por charge, pero cada war machine consume la moneda completa.]
 Podemos consumir un charge del soul coin para consumir a un ser viviente, y un charge para hacer preguntas, o "free the soul"

+Machines are powered for 24 hours, for "free"

+SCAVAGE SOUL COINS